Shoreline Mafia

-Shoreline Mafia was an American hip hop group based in Los Angeles and currently signed to Atlantic Records.
-The group released their first full-length mixtape, ShoreLineDoThatShit, in November 2017.
-That album was re-released by Atlantic in May 2018.
-In August 2018, they also released an EP titled Party Pack through Atlantic.
-In September 2019, they released Party Pack Vol. 2 through Atlantic.
-In July 2020, they released their debut album, Mafia Bidness.
-In early April 2020, the group's founding member "Fenix Flexin" announced his departure from the group.
+Shoreline Mafia is an American hip-hop group based in Los Angeles, that was originally active from 2016 until 2020.
+Their debut mixtape, ShorelineDoThatShit (2017) garnered local success, leading to a commercial re-issue by Atlantic Records in May 2018.
+In August of that year, they released the extended play (EP) Party Pack, and its sequel, Party Pack Vol. 2 in September 2019.
+Their debut studio album, Mafia Bidness (2020) peaked at number 27 on the Billboard 200.
+In April of that year, one of the group's founding members, Fenix Flexin announced his departure, leading its remaining members to briefly disband.

+In May 2024, members OhGeesy and Fenix Flexin reunited and released the song "Heat Stick" under the Shoreline Mafia name, marking their first entry on the Billboard Hot 100 and confirming the group's return as a duo.

 History

-Shoreline Mafia was composed of four members: OhGeesy (real name: Alejandro Coranza), Rob Vicious (Robert Maggee), Fenix Flexin (Fenix Rypinski) and Master Kato (Malik Carson).
+For most of their career, Shoreline Mafia was originally composed of four members: vocalists OhGeesy (Alejandro Carranza), Rob Vicious (Robert Magee), Fenix Flexin (Fenix Rypinski) and Master Kato (Malik Carson).
 Ohgeesy and Fenix met in 2012 while doing graffiti in Los Angeles.
 The pair began making music soon after, and, sometime later, Rob Vicious and Master Kato joined them.
 Although they produced music for several years, they did not become a rap group until 2016.
 They chose the name Shoreline Mafia at some point after their formation.